Learn

 Step 4: Check Rule Compliance

 Different tournaments run under different rule sets.
 Confirm which rules apply and make sure your pitching plan complies.
-Rizzler checks rules automatically — set the governing body and the app validates every assignment.
+Rizzler checks rules automatically on every plan; set the governing body and the app validates every assignment.

 Step 5: Communicate